 - Philippine Government New Constitution with Human Rights

 - Philippine History

 General Education Review Tips and Tricks

-- English and Filipino have the highest share of questions in this subtest so you have to dedicate more time preparing for them.
-Aside from mastering their respective grammar rules and usage, familiarize yourself also with English and Filipino literature.
-There are some questions pertaining to famous writers (e.g., Shakespeare, Edgar Allan Poe, Nick Joaquin, Francisco Baltazar, etc.) as well as literary masterpieces (e.g. The Iliad, Shakespearean plays, The Divine Comedy, etc.)
+- English and Filipino have the highest share of questions in this subtest, so you have to dedicate more time preparing for them.
+Aside from mastering their respective grammar rules and usage, familiarize yourself with English and Filipino literature.
+There are some questions about famous writers (e.g., Shakespeare, Edgar Allan Poe, Nick Joaquin, Francisco Baltazar, etc.) as well as literary masterpieces (e.g. The Iliad, Shakespearean plays, The Divine Comedy, etc.)

-- The subtest has a broad scope so you have to retain as much information as possible within your limited time.
+- The subtest has a broad scope, so you must retain as much information as possible within your limited time.
 Refrain from delving deeper into each topic since it’s time-consuming.
 An overview of these concepts is sufficient.

-- Calculators are prohibited during the LET (except for those whose specialization is math).
-So, make sure that you can perform basic arithmetic with ease and speed.
+- Calculators are prohibited during the LET (except for those specializing in math).
+So, ensure you can perform basic arithmetic with ease and speed.